4 Rainy Day - activities to help your child get ready to start school

 Children learn best when they are interested and motivated.
 Stop the activity when your child loses interest.
 You want your child to stay excited about these activities and wanting more.

-What would you do if? help your child learn to protect herself by asking her/him questions and acting out safety scenarios.
+Help your child learn to protect herself by asking her/him questions and acting out safety scenarios.
 Ask what s/he would do if s/he got lost in the shopping centre or was asked to help a stranger find a puppy.

 Variation: reverse roles and let your child ask you.
 “What would you do if..?”
 Respond incorrectly occasionally so s/ he can correct you.